jacobl3371/sep11-freedom-project/blog/entry03.md

 npm install i18n-next-http-middleware
 ```

-This automatically setup my app repository --which already had node dependancies which later allowed for express dependancies which depended on node to be installed-- with all of the required dependancies within the package.json file for the internationalization feature to work.
+This automatically setup my app repository --which already had node dependencies which later allowed for express dependencies which depended on node to be installed-- with all of the required dependencies within the package.json file for the internationalization feature to work.

 ```json
 {